 Unfortunately, this is the experience of thousands of people who attended Victorian schools from 1990 to the present day.
 Hundreds of schools simply disappeared.
 Sure, historical societies and school reunion organisers keep the memories alive, but that’s not enough.
 Where is the official acknowledgement of the formative years of all those people?
 People who are justified in asking: “What about Me?”

 The Kennett Government is ‘credited’ with closing 350 Victorian schools during its term of office (1992-1999).
 Yet the preceding Cain/Kirner Government was the architect of major education rationalisation during the 1980s.
 Whatever the philosophy behind merging technical and high schools, the resultant multi-campus secondary colleges were ripe for cost-cutting measures.
 Many campuses were closed and sold off, sooner or later.

 The Kennett Government dramatically escalated a process that its predecessor had already commenced.
 Both governments were looking for deep savings, and declining school enrolments made land sales an attractive target.
 A temporary lull in population growth meant that government schools were in a weak position, particularly in the older, inner suburbs.

 Merging technical and high schools in the late 1980s made things easier for the savage cost-cutting that followed soon after.
 The Kennett Government didn’t do things by halves, so that by the end of the 1990s a great many schools throughout Victoria had disappeared from street directories.

 So what was the final tally for the 1990s?
-We have found nearly 400 to date, having assembled a master list based on defined parameters: what’s ‘in’ and what’s ‘out’.
+We have found about 400 to date, having assembled a master list based on defined parameters: what’s ‘in’ and what’s ‘out’.
 Note that the Kennett Government was not in power until October 1992 – after the Kirner Government had already sharpened the axe.